tochinet/TFT_WeatherApp/README.md

 #define TFT_CS			5
 #define TFT_DC			4
 #define TFT_RST			22
-//#define TFT_RST		-1
-//#define TFT_BL		32
 #define TOUCH_CS		14
-//#define TFT_WR		22
 ```
 After this, save the file.
 We need to make these changes because pins of the TFT LCD screen are connected to pins of the NodeMCU-32S like in the changed text (you can see it on the connection diagram).
 Backlight pin is controlled separately, so we do not set-up it here.

 The second library is for Real Time API called "NTPClient".
 Open Arduino IDE, and go to Tools > Manage Libraries.
 Type "NTP" in the search box and install library “NTPClient” by “Fabrice Wenberg”.

 The third library is for parsing JSON data, it is called “ArduinoJson”.
 Open Arduino IDE, and go to Tools > Manage Libraries.
-Type the name of the library in the search box and install library “ArduinoJson” by “Benoit Blanchon”.
+Type the name of the library in the search box and install library “ArduinoJson” by “Benoit Blanchon”. there are several incompatible versions of the library, be sure to download a version 6.xx.

 The fourth library is for Moon Phase API, called “moonPhases”.
 You can not find this library in the Manage Libraries.
 We have to download it from the GitHub.
 Go on this link: https://github.com/CelliesProjects/moonPhase
 and download .zip file.
 Then, to add it to the Arduino IDE, open Arduino IDE and go to Sketch > Include Library > Add .ZIP Library… and add the downloaded .zip file.